Winnipeg camps for 2026

 • How far am I willing to travel to attend the camp?

-• Are ages mixed or separated?
+• Are the ages mixed or separated?

 • What is the camp’s learning style?

-• How experienced are counselors or teachers?
+• How experienced are counsellors or teachers?

 • How do leaders deal with bad behaviour?
 Can they provide a recent example?